 Provided you eat a low-carb diet, you will feel the first weight loss as early as week #1.
-In the form of glycogen, about 3 grams of water are stored with every gram of carbohydrate.
+About 3 grams of water are stored with every gram of carbohydrate in the form of glycogen.

 As soon as you deplete the glycogen stores, this water is flushed out of the body.
 Therefore, with intermittent fasting, you initially lose about 3-6 pounds of water weight.

-However, after a conventional high-carbohydrate diet, the body needs an average of 3-6 weeks until it learns to burn fat efficiently again.
+However, after a conventional high-carbohydrate diet, the body needs 3-6 weeks to learn to burn fat efficiently again.

 Once it is fat-adapted, extraordinary results become possible.

-Health Benefits of Intermittent Fasting for Weight Loss
+What Are the Health Benefits of Intermittent Fasting?

-Let’s look at the primary health benefits of intermittent fasting backed by science:
+Let’s look at the health benefits of intermittent fasting besides weight loss backed by science:

-- Less dangerous body fat: Intermittent fasting burns unflattering fat under the skin and visceral fat in organs that is particularly dangerous to health (Catenacci et al. 20165).
+- Less dangerous body fat: Intermittent fasting burns unflattering fat under the skin and visceral fat in organs which is particularly dangerous to health (Catenacci et al. 20165).

-- Reduced inflammation: Numerous studies show that intermittent fasting can lower inflammatory markers that contribute to weight gain (Faris et al. 20126).
+- Reduced inflammation: Numerous studies show intermittent fasting can lower inflammatory markers contributing to weight gain (Faris et al. 20126).

-- Better insulin sensitivity: One study of more than 100 overweight women showed that intermittent fasting over six months could reduce insulin levels by 29% and insulin resistance by 19% (Harvie et al. 20117).
+- Better insulin sensitivity: One study of over 100 overweight women showed that intermittent fasting over six months could reduce insulin levels by 29% and insulin resistance by 19% (Harvie et al. 20117).

-- Improved type 2 diabetes: Some studies even suggest that intermittent fasting can reverse insulin resistance and even type 2 diabetes (Halberg et al. 20058).
+- Improved type 2 diabetes: Some studies suggest intermittent fasting reverses insulin resistance and even type 2 diabetes (Halberg et al. 20058).

 - Increased life expectancy: According to recent studies, fasting can slow the aging process, increasing life expectancy (Nakamura et al. 20189).